About Us

 Q: How do you share your stories with people in Turkey?

 A: I use social media and online systems to engage with younger Turkish minds.
-Every Sunday, I sleep hours less, and I do Skype mentoring with Turkish primary college students, excessive school students, and parents.
+Every Sunday, I sleep hours less, and I do Skype mentoring with Turkish primary college students, high school students, and parents.
 I also attempt to supply inspiring talks in cities throughout Anatolia.
 I have visited many cities, such as Adana, Konya, and Erzurum.
 I need college students to make decisions about their thoughts.
 I need them to assume: “If she does it, we can do it.”
 I became an educated person in Turkey, and they could do it if I could.
-We have to share high-quality matters, now not the handiest poor ones.
+We have to share high-quality matters, not just the easiest poor o,n ones

 Q: It has been more than a decade, considering you have been directly involved with the schooling machine in Turkey.
 What are your observations about the training gadget through those interactions?